If It Bleeds: Reception

 USA Todays Brian Truitt awarded the collection three and a quarter stars out of four, saying, "King still owns the fright business like none other, [and] the iconic author will keep you up late at night engrossed in four tales about our dreams and our frailties."

 Publishers Weekly said of the release, "The four never-before-published novellas in this collection represent horror master King at his finest, using the weird and uncanny to riff on mortality, the price of creativity, and the unpredictable consequences of material attachments."

 Kirkus Reviews summed up the release as "Vintage King: a pleasure for his many fans and not a bad place to start if you're new to him."

 Film adaptations

 Mr. Harrigan's Phone

 On July 10, 2020, Deadline Hollywood reported that Netflix had acquired the film rights to Mr. Harrigan's Phone, produced by Blumhouse Productions and Ryan Murphy.
 It premiered on October 5, 2022, to mixed reviews.
 Mr. Harrigan is portrayed by Donald Sutherland.

 The Life of Chuck

 On the same day Mr. Harrigan's Phone was acquired by Netflix, The Life of Chuck was optioned by Darren Aronofsky's production company, Protozoa Pictures.
 Three years later, the project was acquired by Intrepid Pictures.
 Mike Flanagan wrote and directed the film, with the script completed prior to the 2023 Writers Guild of America strike.
 Tom Hiddleston portrayed Chuck and Mark Hamill portrayed Albie.
 FilmNation Entertainment managed international sales.

 Others

-Rat was optioned by Ben Stiller, who intends to produce, star and direct.
-It was later announced to be directed by Isaac Ezban.
+In 2020, Rat was optioned by Ben Stiller, with intentions to produce, star and direct.
+The Stiller project did not move forward, and in 2025, a movie adaptation by producer Jay Van Hoy was announced, with Isaac Ezban attached as the director.